 The hustle of the business world leaves little time for mindfulness.
 Pause what you’re doing and ask yourself fundamental questions about yourself and the career you’re pursuing.
 Why do you want to found a start-up?
 What’s your vision for the future?
 What’s your purpose in business and life in general?

-As part of the EWOR Academy, Xavier Sarras gave a lecture on impact and purpose as an entrepreneur.
+As part of the EWOR Fellowship, Xavier Sarras gave a lecture on impact and purpose as an entrepreneur.
 One of the leading Experience Economy entrepreneurs, Xavier has spent his career founding marketing agencies and other businesses.
 As the founder of 4P Capital, an impact VC investment firm, Xavier dedicates his time to supporting start-up companies in solving social and environmental issues.

 In this article, we’ll help you discover your purpose and pursue profits while remaining true to yourself.